Last updated on October 8th, 2019

 1. Apple Podcasts (iTunes)

-Submitting to Apple is easy.
-Visit iTunes Connect, log in with your Apple ID (or create one), hit the “+” button, and enter your podcast’s RSS feed.
-You should see your podcast’s artwork and categories.
-You’ll receive an email in six to 48 hours confirming that your show was accepted.
+Submitting your show to Apple Podcasts is easy and you’ll receive an email in six to 48 hours confirming that your show was accepted.

 2. Google Play